 - FREQUENTLY ASKED QUESTIONS

 Welcome to the Faculty of Land and Food Systems.
-The Faculty of Land and Food Systems (LFS) provides a number of graduate education opportunities through the Faculty of Graduate Studies (FoGS).
+The Faculty of Land and Food Systems (LFS) provides a number of graduate education opportunities through the Faculty of Graduate and Postdoctoral Studies (G+PS).
 We are pleased that you have accepted our invitation to enrol in one of our graduate programs, and we hope that your graduate experience will be both stimulating and rewarding.